edwinsyarief/mipix/README.md

 - Basic camera with smooth tracking, zoom and screen shakes.
 Most behaviors can be customized through interfaces.
 - Interleave high resolution and logical draws when necessary.

+## How to use mipix

+The best way to learn mipix is to read the [introductory tutorial with code samples](https://github.com/tinne26/mipix/tree/main/docs/introduction.md) and the [package documentation](https://pkg.go.dev/github.com/tinne26/mipix).
+More code samples are available on [tinne26/mipix-examples](https://github.com/tinne26/mipix-examples), but you should really spend a couple minutes to understand how the draw model works on mipix.

+If you are too lazy for that, at least read the summary:
+- The canvas you receive on draw represents pixels 1-to-1.
+Your pixel art must be drawn directly to the canvas, in its original size.
+Just draw your pixel art.
+- The canvas you receive on draw does *not* always have the same size, and it does *not* necessarily match the resolution you set for your game with `mipix.SetResolution(W, H)`.
+This can happen due to zoom effects, smooth camera movement and others.
+Just focus on rendering the logical area requested by `mipix.Camera().Area()`.

 ## Context

 This package implements the second model described on [lopix](https://github.com/tinne26/lopix).
 If `lopix` implements the simplest model for pixel art games, `mipix` is slightly more advanced and provides a much more practical foundation to build pixel art games: